Yeshiva gedolah: Seder

-Mishmar
+Mishmer

-Thursday nights in yeshiva gedolahs often include Mishmar (or Seder Leil Shishi) where the students stay up the whole or most of the night learning.
+Thursday nights in yeshiva gedolahs often include Mishmer (or Seder Leil Shishi) where the students stay up the whole or most of the night learning.
 They also eat Shabbat food that night, including cholent.

 Tracks

 In larger yeshivas, the students are divided in tracks by age.
 The grades are known by the amount of years its students were in the yeshiva.
 For example, the youngest track which had just completed twelfth grade (and in Israel, eleventh grade) is called "first year," the grade above them is called "second year," and so on.
 Historically, the oldest grade was known as a "kibutz", and some yeshivas in Israel retain this tradition, calling their older grades kibutzs.